AnyChart/docs.anychart.com/Basic_Charts/Bubble_Chart.md

 ### Size

-The min and the max size of bubbles can be controlled using {api:anychart.charts.Scatter#maxBubbleSize}.maxBubbleSize(){api} and {api:anychart.charts.Scatter#minBubbleSize}.minBubbleSize(){api} parameters.
+The min and the max size of bubbles can be controlled using {api:anychart.charts.Scatter#maxBubbleSize}maxBubbleSize(){api} and {api:anychart.charts.Scatter#minBubbleSize}minBubbleSize(){api} parameters.
 Both of them can be set either in pixels or in percents of a less chart side:

 ```
 chart.maxBubbleSize("15%");
 chart.minBubbleSize("5%");
 ```

-When you set {api:anychart.charts.Scatter#maxBubbleSize}.maxBubbleSize("15%"){api} - AnyChart will make diameters of bubble(s) with a biggest size equal to 15% of width or the height, depends on which side is shorter.
+When you set {api:anychart.charts.Scatter#maxBubbleSize}maxBubbleSize("15%"){api} - AnyChart will make diameters of bubble(s) with a biggest size equal to 15% of width or the height, depends on which side is shorter.

 Here is the sample where bubbles are sized in percents, as specified above: